Who is Clementina Saduwa?

-Clementina Saduwa was a tireless and extremely effective volunteer student leader a few years back, when the IEEE Nigeria Section was being revived, and she went on to become the first ever IEEE Region 8 Women In Engineering (WIE) Coordinator.
-In January 2007, she was killed in a random act of violence and leaves behind her husband and young daughter.
-She was 29 years old.
-To honor her rule and work throughout the years, WIE has named the award for the recognition of women engineer in Region 8 who, through their engineering and career achievements, have demonstrated noteworthy support for women in the profession and have established a benchmark of engineering excellence after her name
+Clementina Saduwa was a dedicated, tireless student leader and extremely effective volunteer a few years back, when the IEEE Nigeria Section was being revived.
+She even went on to become the first ever IEEE Region 8 Women in Engineering (WIE) Coordinator.
+In January 2007, she was killed in a random act of violence at the age of 29, leaving behind her husband and young daughter.

-Objectives of the Award is to recognize a women engineer in Region 8 who, through her engineering and career achievements, has demonstrated noteworthy support for women in the profession and have established a benchmark of engineering.
+To honor her and as a tribute to her work throughout the years, IEEE Region 8 gave her name to the prestigious award recognizing outstanding women engineers who, through their engineering and career achievements, have demonstrated noteworthy support for women in the profession and have established a record of excellence.

 Nominations will be reviewed by the IEEE Region 8 WIE and Awards and Recognition Subcommittees, who will select a winner.
 The eligible candidate must be

 - An active female engineer working in one of the fields of interest of IEEE